xizhonghua/GreenDC-Summary/file/task-aware.md

 - **FIFO**: Allocating network bandwidth to tasks in a FIFO fashion, such that they are scheduled over the network one at a time, can improve the average task completion time as compare to per-flow fair sharing (e.g., TCP) [[Chowdhury-2011]](http://dl.acm.org/citation.cfm?id=2018448)
   - Drawback: Since typical data center workloads include some fraction of heavy taskss (in terms of their network footprint), so obvious scheduling candidates like FIFO and size-based ordering perform poorly [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md)
 - **FIFO-LM**: (FIFO with limited multiplexing), a policy that schedules tasks based on their arrival order, but dynamically changes the level of multiplexing when heavy tasks are encountered.
 This ensures small tasks are not blocked behind heavy tasks that are, in turn, not starved [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md).
+  - Advantage: FIFO-LM (and even FIFO) can reduce both the average and the tail task completition times.
+    - They do so by smoothing bursty arrivals and ensuring that a tasks' completion is only impacted by tasks that arrive before it.
+For example, data center applications typically have multiple stages where a subsequent stage can only start when the previous stage finishes.
+In such scenarios, FIFO scheudling can smooth out a burst of tasks that arrive at the first stage.
+As a result, task observe less contention at the later stages, thereby smoothing the tail completion time.

+### Simulation
+- How to generate task-aware workloads?
+  - [[Dogar-2014]](../papers/DogarK14_SIGCOMM_Decentralized-TaskScheduling-for-DCN.md), each task has a global priority -- all flow within the task use this priority, irrespective of when these flow start and which part of the network they traverse.